-This IHA would be valid for 1 year from August 1, 2024 through July 31, 2025.
-Due to in-water work timing restrictions to protect Endangered Species Act (ESA)-listed salmonids, all planned in-water construction is limited to a work window beginning August 1, 2024 and ending February 1, 2025.
+This IHA would be valid for 1 year from the date of issuance.
+Due to inwater work timing restrictions to protect Endangered Species Act (ESA)-listed salmonids, all planned in-water construction in this area is limited to a work window beginning August 1 and ending February 1.
 However, since the Strait of Georgia is a very large water body with a long fetch, calm in-water work conditions are typically only available from August to the end of October.
-Therefore, Petrogas expects that in-water construction work will occur from August 1, 2024 to October 31, 2024.
-Pile driving is anticipated to take up to 17 days to complete.
-Work may not occur on consecutive days due to weather and other project needs.
+Pile removal processes are less dependent on good weather, and this portion of the project may occur from approximately August 1 to February 1.
+Therefore, Phillips 66 expects that inwater pile installation construction work will occur from August 1, 2024 to October 31, 2024.
+Pile driving is anticipated to take up to 35 days to complete.
+Work may occur on nonconsecutive days due to weather and other project needs.
 Pile driving would be completed intermittently throughout daylight hours.